Paul McCartney turned down James Corden's 'Carpool Karaoke' multiple times

 “I said, ‘I completely respect your decision not to do it, but I need you to understand what the knock on effect is for our show’.”

-He explained that team members had flown to Liverpool to scout the area, and that they didn’t have the budget to “sustain” such an expensive without a “finished product”.
+He explained that team members had flown to Liverpool to scout the area, and that they didn’t have the budget to “sustain” such an expense without a “finished product”.

 He continued that he told the musical legend: “‘I guarantee you, I promise you, that it will be great.
 And the reason it will be great is that you are Paul McCartney’.”